Operational Reviews in Law and Professional Services FirmsPrint PDF

 An OR provides an independent checklist of what remedial actions are required and recommendations on how the firm should go about undertaking them.
 The other advantage is that it is independent, hence there are no political or hidden agendas.

-Edge Principal Yarman J. Vachha’s nearly four decades of professional accounting and management work across Asia, Australia and the Middle East include senior leadership and executive roles with global law firms Allen & Overy and Baker McKenzie.
+Edge Principal Yarman J. Vacha’s nearly four decades of professional accounting and management work across Asia, Australia and the Middle East include senior leadership and executive roles with global law firms Allen & Overy and Baker McKenzie.